ga4gh/refget/docs/specification.md

 #### Step 5: Digest the final canonical representation again using the GA4GH digest algorithm.

 Again using the same approach as in step 3, we now apply the GA4GH digest algorithm to the canonicalized bytestring.
-The result is the final unique identifier for this sequence collection:
+The result is the final unique digest for this sequence collection:

 ```
 64ff00b85402a4dc821752e1e8d56d3ecc4e29b55a930748